nbicocchi/learn-microservices/modules/communication/labs/README.md

 3. Use DTOs to abstract internal details, such as database primary keys, in API responses.
 4. Deploy both services within a Docker environment.

+## Lab 3: Basic RabbiMQ Communication

+1. Implement a **Provider Service** (*provider-service*) sending an *Event* to a message broker (*queue.messages* exchange) each second and logging its activity.
+2. Implement a **Consumer Service** (*consumer-service*) connecting to the same message broker and logging the received events.
+3. Deploy both services and the message broker within a Docker environment.

-## Lab 3: Asynchronous Math Service
+## Lab 4: Asynchronous Math Service

 1. Implement a **Math Service** (`math-service`)
   - Listens for asynchronous events containing math problems.